-Limited Partnership consists of 1 (or more) general partners who exercise its management, and 1 (or more) limited partners who made a contribution into partnership’s capital (by means of money or other property with monetary evaluation).
+A Limited Partnership consists of one or more general partner or partners, who exercise its management, and one or more limited partner or partners who has-or-have contributed to the partnership’s capital, in the form of money and/or other property or assets with monetary value.

-The limited partner’s liability is limited to the amount of contribution he made.
+The liability of the members is limited to the value of their contributions.

 Management responsibilities are distributed between members.

 A member may be appointed as a managing partner.
-Other persons may be authorized to act on behalf of LLP by power of attorney.
+Other persons may be authorised to act on behalf of the LLP by power of attorney.

-General partner exercises management and enters into transactions on behalf of LP (as well as other persons authorized by the partnership by power of attorney).
+The general partner exercises management and enters into transactions on behalf of the LP (although these functions can be executed also by other persons whom the partnership has authorised to do so through power of attorney).

-However, the members of LLP are subject to taxation in respect of income received by each of them individually as a result of participation in the partnership.
-The income of members may be taxed in accordance with the laws of the country or countries of their residence.
+The members of an LLP are subject, however, to taxation in respect of income received by each of them individually as a result of participation in the partnership, on which they may be taxed in accordance with the laws of their country or countries of residence.